Transtar Radio Networks: History

 An engineer at the receiving station could tweak the lower end of the signal by making adjustments on the station's audio processing, allowing the missing bass line to be heard, but then the subaudible cues would, as a result, be fully audible over the air.
 Transtar used this as a sales tool when marketing their service to prospective affiliates, while often charging inventory on top of a monthly subscription fee, feeling that prospective affiliates would be willing to pay more for a higher quality service.
 On the downside, announcer shifts, because they originated on the West Coast, all began and ended in the Pacific Time Zone, which made it difficult for East Coast-based affiliates to successfully market individual announcer dayparts, particularly during the morning.
 This would change years later, when announcer start times were adjusted to favor Eastern and Central Time zones.

 In 1989, the company merged with the United Stations Radio Network (which had already bought the RKO Radio Networks in 1985).
 The new company was named Unistar.
 That entity, in turn, was bought by Westwood One in 1993.
-The music networks were run as a self-branded division of Westwood One until 2006, when the agreement with Dial Global began.
+The music networks were run as a self-branded division of Westwood One until 2006, when an agreement with Dial Global began.